valdeezzee/project_template/README.md

 • Create scripts to manipulate hand with the MYO armband

 ## Plan of Attack / Rough Deliverables
 • Create 2 rooms.
-Empty room as a control and a home environment.
+Empty room as a control and a doctor's office.

 • Model SHAP tasks and objects.